 Cloud Cost Optimisation

-For the third year in a row optimising cloud costs is once again a top priority for enterprises even as we move in 2020 and as enterprise cloud spending continues to increase.
+For the third year in a row, optimising cloud costs is once again a top priority for enterprises even as we move in 2020 and as enterprise cloud spending continues to increase.

 Even though managing cloud spend has been named the top challenge and initiative, enterprises continue to significantly underestimate the amount of wasted cloud spend.
-Through combining the respondent’s estimations and measuring actual waste it was identified that 35% of total cloud spend is wasted.
+By combining the respondent’s estimations and measuring actual waste it was identified that 35% of total cloud spend is wasted.

 As with 2019, cloud usage is expected to grow in 2020 and with an increase in cloud use comes growing cloud spend.
-64% of all respondents specify that optimising cloud spend as their number one priority and this percentage increases among intermediate and advanced cloud users.
+64% of all respondents specify that optimising cloud spend is their number one priority and this percentage increases among intermediate and advanced cloud users.

 Under-leveraging Cloud Provider Discounts

 Given that optimising cloud costs has been cited as the top priority for enterprises for the third year in a row, it was shocking to see just how many enterprises under-leverage cloud provider discounts.
 The report cited that less than half – 47% to be exact – of AWS users are leveraging the cost-saving benefits from Reserved Instances and that as little as 23% of Azure users are leveraging Enterprise Agreement.